Get along to one of these brilliant music festivals in London.

 Summer is festival season in London, and 2019 promises to offer a bevvy of musical highs.
 Field Day is moving to a warehouse-rich site in Enfield that lets them go late into the night, while dance fans will be heading to We Are FSTVL, South West Four and Eastern Electrics.
 Meanwhile, Kaleidoscope, Gala, and Mighty Hoopla promise laid-back daytime revelry for all to enjoy.
 Here’s our guide to London’s best music festivals in 2019.

 After a sizzling debut last year, All Points East Festival presents two weekends of major outdoor concerts in east London’s Victoria Park.
-Weekend One plays host to The Chemical Brothers, Hot Chip and Primal Scream, followed by Christine and The Queens, Metronomy and Maribou State.
-Weekend Two will star Bring Me The Horizon, Run the Jewels, Nothing But Thieves and Idles on the Friday, with Bon Iver, Mac DeMarco, First Aid Kit and John Grant playing Sunday.
-Plenty more acts and shows to be announced – see more on their website.
+60 bands are already on the line-up, including headline shows from The Chemical Brothers, Hot Chip, The Strokes, Interpol, Christine and The Queens, Metronomy, Bring Me The Horizon, Run the Jewels, Bon Iver and Mac DeMarco.
+Plenty more acts and shows to be announced – see the full All Points East line-up.

 This one-dayer in south London’s Peckham Rye Park promises expertly curated house, disco and ‘good time party music.’
 Last year’s debut was well received with good vibes and crisp, loud sound – the heatwave probably didn’t hurt, either.
 No line-up yet, but see their site for more.